 Students can participate in most of the opportunities funded by Erasmus +, but most have to do so through an organization included in the program.
 The eligibility of students and universities depends on their country of residence.

 Eligible countries are divided into two groups as Erasmus + program countries and partner countries.
-While Erasmus + countries are eligible for all possibilities of the Erasmus + program, partner countries can only take part in some of the program and are subject to certain conditions.
+While Erasmus + countries are eligible for all possibilities of the Erasmus + program, partner countries can only take part in some of the programs and are subject to certain conditions.

 You can find more information about eligibility and opportunities (for both students and universities) in the Erasmus + Program Guide.